AhmedAbdelerhman/docker/README.md

-  docker run  --name appVolumeCountainer -p 3000:3000  -d  -v feedback:/app/feedback app:volum this commaned run a countainer calle appVolumeCountainer  based on image app:volum and create volume  called feedback  for folder /app/feedback
+  docker run  --name appVolumeCountainer -p 3000:3000  -d  -v feedback:/app/feedback app:volum this commaned run a countainer calle appVolumeCountainer  based on image app:volum and create volume  called feedback  for folder /app/feedback 8- anonymous volume (without name ) will remove with container not used for perisit data